 Kuala Lumpur is the capital city of Malaysia and one of the most popular places for digital nomads.
 The city has a great infrastructure, and you’ll find many coworking spaces, cafes, and restaurants here.

-Penang is a foodie’s paradise and one of the most popular places for digital nomads in Malaysia.
-The island has many coworking spaces, and you’ll find a good number of cafes and restaurants here.
+Penang is a foodie’s paradise and one of Malaysia’s most popular places for digital nomads.
+The island has many coworking spaces, and you’ll find many cafes and restaurants here.

 Langkawi is an island paradise and a great place to work as a digital nomad.
 The island has beautiful tropical vibes and a laid-back atmosphere.
 And you’ll find plenty of things to do here.